 She knows this is entirely against regulations.
 He's her boss and they need to maintain a professional distance.
 But she's never been very good at following rules.
-It was not seemly to be sleeping with Roger when she was his assistant, but she did it anyway.
+It wasn't seemly to be sleeping with Roger when she was his assistant, but she did it anyway.

 She leans in and kisses McCoy, even if it's wrong.
 He pulls her closer, moves her back until she hits the wall.
 He's not waiting, is pulling her underwear off, and she helps him by undoing his pants.
-He hikes her up, she wraps her legs around him, and they are together.
+He hikes her up and she wraps her legs around him, then they're together.

 It's quick.
 It's frantic.
-They kiss desperately, and he is whispering her name, and she says, "Len," over and over and by his smile, she can tell he likes her calling him that.
-He is slamming into her, but it feels right, it feels good after everything that's happened, as if he's laying claim to her, as if they've survived and now there's this.
+They kiss desperately, and he's whispering her name, and she says, "Len," over and over and by his smile, she can tell he likes her calling him that.
+He's slamming into her, but it feels right, it feels good after everything that's happened, as if he's laying claim to her, as if they've survived and now there's this.

 She comes and he kisses her, muffling the sound of her, then of himself coming.
-She slides off him, and they lean together, still kissing, the touches gentle now, and he is touching her the way he did that night they met, his hands dancing over her body and hair and then her sex as if he can't get enough of her.
+She slides off him, and they lean together, still kissing, the touches gentle now, and he's touching her the way he did that night they met, his hands dancing over her body and hair and then lower as if he can't get enough of her.

 She's very glad of that.
 She believes it's possible she won't get enough of him, either.